angular/angular/aio/content/guide/creating-libraries.md

 This page provides a conceptual overview of how you can create and publish new libraries to extend Angular functionality.

-If you find that you need to solve the same problem in more than one app (or want to share your solution with other developers), you have a candidate for a library.
+If you find that you need to solve the same problem in more than one application (or want to share your solution with other developers), you have a candidate for a library.
-A simple example might be a button that sends users to your company website, that would be included in all apps that your company builds.
+A simple example might be a button that sends users to your company website, that would be included in all applications that your company builds.

 ## Getting started